algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 #### ➭ Job Creation

-New companies will naturally begin without any job offers, necessitating the creation of new listings.
-To create a job offer, companies will click on the "Add Offer" button on the home page.
-This action redirects them to a page where they can input various details about the job, including the job title, company name, start date, end date, contract type, location, and job description.

-Additionally, companies will specify the soft skills they are seeking for the job.
-Optionally, they can also include pictures of the workplace to provide further context to potential candidates.
-Upon completing the offer creation process, the job listing will be posted on the application for candidates to view and apply.

 New companies, starting without any job offers, will need to create new listings.
 To do so, they'll click on the "Add Offer" button on the home page, which redirects them to a page where they can input various job details.
 These details include the job title, company name, start and end dates, contract type, location, and job description.

 Additionally, companies will specify the soft skills they seek for the job.
 Optionally, they can include pictures of the workplace to provide further context to potential candidates.
 Once the offer creation process is complete, the job listing will be posted on the application for candidates to view and apply.